egemose/DroneVideoMeasure/documentation/Tutorial-GettingStartedWithDroneVideoMeasure.md

 At this point you can add a some more annotations.
 The annotations will be shown as red arrows and points in the annotation view.
 You can also move to a different moment in the video and then annotate objects there.

 ## 5. Exporting the annotations
-When the annotations are completed, they can be exported as a csv (comma seperated values) file as follows.
+When the annotations are completed, they can be exported as a csv (comma separated values) file as follows.
 Go to the projects view and under the project "Example project - Maale beach" select "Download Annotations".
 At this point a file named "annotations.csv" will be saved on your computer.
 The downloaded file contains the following information about each annotation
 - name
 - time
 - length